joakimmj/ml_course/README.md

 Please clone (`git clone`) or download this repo before you do anything else.

 If you need a decent IDE for python (no IDE wars please), get the [Pycharm Community Edition](https://www.jetbrains.com/pycharm/).

+If you already have some of the necessary requirements please make sure they are up to date.
+This course was designed and tested with python 3.6.
+3.5 will not work.

 ### Windows
 [Install Anaconda](https://www.anaconda.com/download/#download).